-The trouble with being a foodie is that you’re always looking out for new ideas – and this week Instagram came up with the goods – or at least I think they did – I have to wait for a month to see whether this latest one pans out.
-But truly, a combo of early Rhubarb, sugar and Gin – what could possibly go wrong?
+The trouble with being a foodie is that you’re always looking out for new ideas – I found this one on Instagram.
+You’ll have to wait for a month to see whether it one pans out.
+But truly, a combo of early Rhubarb, sugar, Vanilla and Gin – what could possibly go wrong?
 As it turns out, nothing at all!

-The Instagram recipe came at an opportune moment as the beautiful Sloe gin I’d made for Christmas had vanished like the morning mist.
-(No, I didn’t drink it all, I just gave a ridiculous amount of it away.. and then I/we drank what little was left – it was so delicious in our Prosecco on New Year’s Eve I can hardly bear Prosecco without it now! )
+Tragically, the beautiful Sloe gin I’d made for Christmas had vanished like the morning mist.
+No, I didn’t drink it all, I just gave a ridiculous amount of it away.. and then I/we drank what little was left – it was so delicious in our Prosecco on New Year’s Eve I can hardly bear Prosecco without it now! *Note to self – keep more Sloe Gin for us!*

-This Rhubarb Gin sounds like a perfect Summer alternative, but as I say, it takes a month to make, so you’d better get started now!
+This Rhubarb Gin is the perfect Summer alternative, but as it takes a month to make, you’d better get started now!
 The skinny, pale pink stalks of early rhubarb won’t last forever either, so sooner rather than later is my advice.

 - A sterilized 1 litre Kilner jar (or two 500ml, or whatever you’ve got)